 The Speakable Schema available in Rank Math PRO lets you select the information you want Google to read and use for your audience.
 Rank Math will add the appropriate markup to the post, informing Google where it should pick the text to speak to the user.

-If you’re operating an online store with WooCommerce, then you should definitely enhance your products with the Schema to get more sales and attract more traffic.
-Rank Math automatically detects if you install WooCommerce or similar plugins and also adds the appropriate Schema to your product pages.
+If you operate an online store with WooCommerce, you should definitely enhance your products with the Schema to increase sales and attract more traffic.
+Rank Math automatically detects if you install WooCommerce or similar plugins and adds the appropriate Schema to your product pages.

 If you’d like to configure the details of the Schema that is added to products, some global configurations are available at Rank Math SEO → General Settings → WooCommerce, and for the rest, you can configure at the Titles and Meta settings inside Rank Math.
 We’ve got a dedicated guide to help you with WooCommerce Schema settings.